How to find a Claude Code implementation specialist who delivers

 After evaluating dozens of so-called specialists for Tallyfy integrations, these patterns emerged immediately:

-The uncomfortable truth about pricing
+The hard truth about pricing

 Questions that expose fake expertise